Second impeachment of Donald Trump: House Republicans

 The first House Republican to call outright for Trump's removal from office was Adam Kinzinger; he tweeted in favor of the 25th Amendment the day after the riot.

 On January 8, CNN reported that two unnamed Republican members of the House said they would consider voting for impeachment.
 One said: "We experienced the attack; we don't need long hearings on what happened."
-Subsequently, Kinzinger, as well as John Katko, Liz Cheney, Jaime Herrera Beutler, Fred Upton, and Dan Newhouse indicated they would vote in favor of impeachment; other House Republicans openly considering voting for impeachment included Peter Meijer (as of a January 11 statement).
+Subsequently, Kinzinger, as well as John Katko, Liz Cheney, Jaime Herrera Beutler, Fred Upton, and Dan Newhouse indicated they would vote in favor of impeachment; other House Republicans that openly considered voting for impeachment included freshman Peter Meijer.
 Anthony Gonzalez posted a statement expressing support for impeachment to Twitter during the vote.
 Ultimately, ten Republicans voted to impeach, including Katko, Kinzinger, Upton, Beutler, Newhouse, Meijer, Cheney and Gonzalez, as well as David Valadao of California and Tom Rice of South Carolina.
 Four Republicans did not vote.
 Liz Cheney released a strong statement in support of the impeachment, which was also prominently quoted in the closing argument by House majority leader Steny Hoyer, stating that "the president of the United States summoned this mob, assembled the mob, and lit the flame of this attack.
 Everything that followed was his doing. (...)
 There has never been a greater betrayal by a President of the United States of his office and his oath to the Constitution."
 Later the Wyoming GOP demanded for Cheney, the third highest ranking Republican in the House, to resign from her post.
 She refused to do so, and corrected members of her state party who had said that the Capitol rioting was done by antifa and Black Lives Matter protesters.